 - Send or post mean messages - Make up websites or accounts with stories, cartoons, pictures or "jokes" that are mean to others - Take embarrassing pictures or recordings (without asking first) - Send or post stuff to embarrass others - Hack into other people's accounts or read their stuff - Hack into other people's accounts and send or post their private stuff - Pretend to be somebody else to get someone to give them private info - Send threats - If you're a cyber bully knock it off!
-Ask your principal/counselor how you can make things right. - If someone is cyber bullying you, there's something you can do about it: - Don't respond to and don't ignore a cyber bully.
+Ask your principal/counselor how you can make things right. - If someone is cyber bullying you, there's something you can do about it:

+• Don't respond to and don't ignore a cyber bully.
 Instead, tell an adult you trust.
-If cyber bullying follows you to school, tell your teacher or counselor. - Even if what the bully does is embarrassing, don't delete it.
-Instead, get a copy so you can prove what happened. - Have an adult help you contact a company representative (cell phone company, Yahoo, Facebook, Twitter, etc.) about blocking or removing the bad stuff. - You can't always stop people from being mean, but there are ways to help yourself: - Don't give out your personal info in electronic or digital communications - Don't tell anyone but your parents what your login name, password or PIN number is - Don't post or send embarrassing pics or recordings (even on your own sites) bullies love to copy your stuff - Suggestions for Parents: - Talk to your child about understanding, preventing and responding to cyber bullying - Contact your student's school for help if you suspect your child is being cyber bullied - or if you suspect your child is engaging in cyber bullying
+If cyber bullying follows you to school, tell your teacher or counselor.

+• Even if what the bully does is embarrassing, don't delete it.
+Instead, get a copy so you can prove what happened.

+- You can't always stop people from being mean, but there are ways to help yourself: - Don't give out your personal info in electronic or digital communications - Don't tell anyone but your parents what your login name, password or PIN number is - Don't post or send embarrassing pics or recordings (even on your own sites) bullies love to copy your stuff - Suggestions for Parents: - Talk to your child about understanding, preventing and responding to cyber bullying - Contact your student's school for help if you suspect your child is being cyber bullied or if you suspect your child is engaging in cyber bullying